 The team at the Bush Foundation knew they needed a grant management system that was tailored for the way they do grantmaking.
 This meant it had to be able to handle a high volume of applications, be flexible and nimble to use, offer full accessibility, and be multi-device friendly.

-All of North Peak’s implementation projects begin with a thorough Discovery Diagnostic, and the Bush Foundation was no exception.
+All of our implementation projects begin with a thorough Discovery Diagnostic, and the Bush Foundation was no exception.
 A Discovery helps set the foundation for a successful implementation by ensuring the process is guided by the organization’s goals, strategies, team workflows and reporting needs.
 This allows for a full audit of existing technology systems, and a thorough discussion with staff about how they work and areas that need improvement.
 The direct outcome of a Discovery is a clearly defined blueprint of the new system.
 In this case that was for the Outbound Funds Module grant management system, built on the Salesforce platform.

 The Discovery includes specifications for building the new database, project scope, budget, and timeline for the implementation phase of the project.
 The team at Bush found the Discovery phase especially helpful.